michaelhthomas/website/content/pages/about.md

 <TechnologyCard />

-In addition to web development, I have a passion for self-hosting and love learning new things about Linux and deployment tools like Docker and Nix.
+In addition to web development, I have a passion for self-hosting, using technologies like Docker and Linux to host my own personal cloud.
 I'm always learning new things and finding new ways to solve problems!

 </div>